Updated July 21, 2020

 - Local escape room company Escape Manor launched a new online escape experience called Taken: The Swiss Account for small groups to be played over online video conference software.

 - The now iconic OTTAWA sign in the ByWard Market neighbourhood is lit up in rainbow lights as a sign of solidarity during the COVID-19 pandemic.
-Similarly, the Kipnes Lantern at the National Arts Centre alternated between blue lights and rainbow animation to thank health care workers and as a sign of solidarity.

 - In March 2020, the Canadian Museum of Nature changed their signage for the earlier Me and my Microbes exhibition to promote handwashing, with help from the Ottawa Hospital.